Donate

 Then my son called me out on my critical parenting

-A defining moment happened one day when I had slipped back into criticizing and nagging our very distractible teenage son, Daniel, for not following through on responsibilities.
+A defining moment happened one day when I slipped back into criticizing and nagging our very distractible teenage son, Daniel, for not following through on responsibilities.

 Shortly after this tense interaction, the two of us headed out to a school event in a rather sour mood.
-After a few miles he described my nagging like this: “Mom, you’re like a little dog, yapping at my heels!”
+After a few miles, he described my nagging like this: “Mom, you’re like a little dog, yapping at my heels!”

 I was furious.
-Boy was I glad the car didn’t have an ejector button!
+Boy, was I glad the car didn’t have an ejector button!

-I prayed and said nothing, because I knew I had nothing good to say.
+I prayed and said nothing because I knew I had nothing good to say.

 God’s grace had been at work, and I responded, “Well, that was kind of hard to hear, so I was asking the Lord to show me something good under the surface of it.
-And I think He told me that you have a really strong gift for… vivid word pictures.”
+And I think He told me that you have a powerful gift for… vivid word pictures.”
+(Knowing the fight/flight state of my brain, I know that it wasn’t me but the Holy Spirit that had given that creative insight.)

 Done.
 No need to say anything else.
 More silence.
-“I’m sorry, Mom.”
-A sincere apology, flowing from deeper respect.
+“I’m sorry Mom.”
+A sincere apology flowing from deeper respect.
 It was a defining moment for both of us that we have referred back to numerous times over the years as he has realized he really does have that creative gift of words.

 By faith, I was determined to tackle my perfectionist tendencies